More converged, less accurate? Reassessing standard choices for ab initio water using machine learning potentials: Results

 Since the different reference methods also change the structures sampled by MD, we compared the distribution of committee disagreement in MD simulations using the established \revPBET{} C-NNP to those using the models trained on the new reference methods.
 The distributions are displayed in the bottom panels of Figure~\ref{fig:testset}.
 They are very similar for all four C-NNPs, indicating reliable predictions.
 For path integral simulations, we find a number of structures with noticeably high ($>$ \SI{500}{\milli\eV\per\angstrom}) force disagreements.
-However, as the inset in the bottom right panel emphasises, these cases represent a negligible fraction of the total data and therefore do not negatively impact the final results.
+However, as the inset in the bottom right panel emphasizes, these cases represent a negligible fraction of the total data and therefore do not negatively impact the final results.
+These committee disagreements in combination with the low test set errors prove that recalculating energies and forces for the geometries of the original training set is a viable strategy to obtain a reliable C-NNP for a different reference method.
+In principle, the model for the new method could show an appreciable increase in disagreements during MD or in errors evaluated on a test set.
+In that case, one could simply continue the QbC-based active learning that created the original training set to include additional structures required to make the new PES well-determined by the data.